As someone who stays and works in Singapore, I am constantly looking for short getaways to neighboring countries.

 If you are planning to go to Larkin Terminal to take other buses to continue to other parts of Malaysia, you may choose either Woodlands or Second Link.

-If you are going to other parts of JB that are near Second Link, you may choose Second Link.
+If you are going to other parts of JB that are near Second Link (such as Bukit Indah, Iskandar Puteri), you may choose Second Link.

-List of Buses Departing from Singapore and Leaving to Johor Bahru
+List of Buses from Singapore to Johor Bahru

 1. From Kranji MRT Station